Madfarm/dictionaries/notes.md

 trying to access a key that isn't in the dictionary it will throw a KeyNotFoundException that can be caught in a try catch block

+### Iterating
+Utilize the KeyValuePair struct in a foreach loop to iterate over a dictionary, access the keys and values via the Key and Value property

+foreach (KeyValuePair<key type, value type> kvp in nameOfDictionary) {
+    Console.WriteLine($"This is the key{kvp.Key}, and this is the value {kvp.Value}") }